BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 RWO storage (which was selected above) can only be attached to a single pod at a time, which causes issues in certain deployment strategies.

-- Ensure your `mongodb-[username]` deployment strategy is set to `RollingUpdate' and then trigger a redeployment.
+- Ensure your `mongodb-[username]` deployment strategy is set to `RollingUpdate' and then scale down to zero replicas, then back up to 1.

 <kbd>![](./images/06_persistent_storage_07.png)</kbd>